 A smile throughout, "and I can't wait to see John on the dance floor tonight, as I know John really loves to dance" to show sarcasm

 When you are telling someone that “it's over there”, you can dramatically point out in the direction using your finger, hand or head

 To show urgency and importance, clench your fist or hit an open palm to punctuate your point

-For comparison and contrast, you can use the movements of hands.
+For comparison and contrast, you can use the movements of your hands.
 For similarity, bring the hands together in the same direction or bring them close.
 For differentiation, draw your hands away from each other.

-Raising your eyebrows to emphasise surprise
+Raising your eyebrows to emphasize surprise

 Grimacing when describing a struggle or experiencing pain